Auckland Airport slammed for runway maintenance closures, thousands of travellers affected

 The airport then sent a second tweet at 4pm thanking people for their patience saying the runway had reopened.

-The brief explanation did nothing to appease frustrated travellers and trantasman airline lobby group Airlines for Australia and New Zealand (A4ANZ) which says the airport was not spending enough on basic infrastructure.
+The brief explanation did nothing to appease frustrated travellers and transtasman airline lobby group Airlines for Australia and New Zealand (A4ANZ) which says the airport was not spending enough on basic infrastructure.

 A4ANZ has the major Australasian carriers, including Air NZ and Qantas, among its members and has been a critic of Auckland Airport over its charging, service and facilities.